aman-17/Issue-Management-LLM/README.md

 For more information ont his dataset, please refer to the [here](https://github.com/chang26/MulDIC) in the sub-package.

 ## Issue Ticket Tagger:
-run the following files to evaluate the Issue Ticket Tagger datasets
+Run the following files to evaluate the Issue Ticket Tagger datasets:
 - `llm_gemini_pro.py`, This Python script appears to utilize the Gemini Pro model to generate labels for a list of issue texts extracted from a file.
 The generated labels are then saved for further analysis or use.

 - `llm_gpt3.py`, This Python script utilizes the GPT-3.5 Turbo model from OpenAI to generate labels for a list of issue texts extracted from a file.
 The output of this script is a series of generated responses printed to the console and saved in the ticket_tagger_gpt3.json file.

 ## NLBSE'24:
-run the following files to evaluate the nlbse datasets
+Run the following files to evaluate the NLBSE'24 datasets:
 - `issueclassificationgpt.ipynb`, This script uses Installation of Required Libraries along with that Importing Libraries and Loading Data.

 - `nlbse_eval.py`, This code snippet performs several tasks related to data cleaning and interaction with the OpenAI GPT-3 API for generating responses.